apache/flink-connector-aws/docs/content/docs/connectors/table/glue.md

 The AWS Glue Catalog provides a way to use [AWS Glue](https://aws.amazon.com/glue) as a catalog for Apache Flink.
 This allows users to access Glue's metadata store directly from Flink SQL and Table API.

+## Features

+- Register AWS Glue as a catalog in Flink applications
+- Access Glue databases and tables through Flink SQL
+- Support for various AWS data sources (S3, Kinesis, MSK)
+- Mapping between Flink and AWS Glue data types
+- Compatibility with Flink's Table API and SQL interface

 ## Dependencies

 {{< sql_download_table "glue" >}}

+## Prerequisites

+Before getting started, ensure you have the following:

+- **AWS account** with appropriate permissions for AWS Glue and other required services
+- **AWS credentials** properly configured

 ## How to create a Glue Catalog